 Using the studying section of your brain download, your syllabus/module outline, and your upcoming due dates – identify which of your study tasks are priorities.
 Which tasks will help you move forward towards your study goals and the grades you want?

-Write these down at the top of a piece of paper, in your diary or using one of my weekly task list printables (available in my Study Success Resource Library).
+Write these down at the top of a piece of paper or in your diary.

 Next, identify the other study tasks you want to complete or that support your priority tasks.
 These are your nice-to-have tasks such as watching subject videos, additional reading, typing up lecture notes.